piedraj/instructions/FAKES.md

     cmsenv
     cd FakeRateMeasurement

+# Check before job submission

+Check (and edit if needed) the following files.

+   * `nanoFakes.h` contains the tight lepton names.
+They might differ between 2016, 2017, 2018.
+   * `nanoFakes.C` contains the triggers and the corresponding prescales.
+Edit this file if, for example, you need to move from Ele12 to Ele8.
+   * `submitJobs.py` contains the data and MC samples names.
+Verify that they match the current production.

 # Submit jobs

-The tight lepton names might differ between 2016, 2017, 2018.
-Look at them in `nanoFakes.h` before any job submission.
-Also before submitting, check that the data and MC samples names in `submitJobs.py` match the current production.

 ### 2017